Find the critical value(s) for the alternative hypothesis, level ... | Study Prep in Pearson+

-Testing the Difference Between Two Means, (e) interpret the decision in the context of the original claim.
+Testing the Difference Between Two Means, (c) find the standardized test statistic t,

 Assume the samples are random and independent, and the populations are normally distributed.